What you can build

 How many ADUs can you build in Poway?

 On Poway single-family residential lots, you may build one ADU (either attached or detached) and one Junior ADU.

-Note that JADUs have an owner occupancy requirement and must located within a proposed or existing main single-family residence or an existing accessory structure and may include not more than 150 square feet beyond the same physical dimensions of the existing accessory structure.
+Note that JADUs have an owner occupancy requirement and must located within a proposed or existing main single-family residence and may include not more than 150 square feet beyond the same physical dimensions of the existing accessory structure.

 How many ADUs does Poway allow for multifamily properties?